MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

     > [!div class="mx-imgBorder"]
     > ![Set Can be used offline toggle to on](media/mobile-offline-image6.png)

 7. Select an existing offline profile or select **New profile with current app data**.
-To set up a offline profile, go to the [set up a mobile offline profile](setup-mobile-offline.md#mobile-offline-profiles) section below.
+To set up a offline profile, go to the [Set up a mobile offline profile](setup-mobile-offline.md#mobile-offline-profiles) section.

     > [!div class="mx-imgBorder"]
     > ![Select a offline profile](media/mobile-offline-image7.png)

 8. Close the **Settings** dialog and then save and publish your app.
-The app is setup for offline.
+When you're done, the app will be set up for offline use.

-## Mobile offline profiles
+## Set up a mobile offline profile

-The mobile offline profile represents the app data set that is synced locally on a user's device.
-It consists of a list of tables with related filters that are applied when data is synced to a user's device.
+The mobile offline profile represents the data set in the app that is synced locally on a user's device.
+It consists of the list of tables with related filters that are applied when data is synced to a user's device.

 ### Enable a table for offline

-You need to enable a table for offline in order to add it to a offline profile.
+A table needs to be enabled for offline in order to add it to a offline profile.
 Follow these steps to verify a table is enabled for offline.

 1. Sign in to [Power Apps (preview)](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc)